olucasfreitas/NLW-04/README.md

 ### Prerequisites

-Before you start, you gonna have to install the following tolls:
+Before you start, you gonna have to install the following tools:
 [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/).

 #### 🎲 Running the Backend (server)